 5. How much does it cost and how often will I be billed?

 Our current rates are available here.
 Families are billed each Wednesday for the following week’s care.
 Payments are due no later than Monday morning for that week of service.
 Many families prefer to pay monthly or bi-weekly (in advance of service), which we will happily accommodate.
 Checks, money orders, and cash (in an envelope with your name on it) may be placed in the golden mailbox in the hallway.
 We also accept credit and debit cards in the office and can set up automatic payments.

 6. Do I have to pay for child care on days my child does not attend?

 Once we set a schedule for your child, you will be billed for those days regardless of your child's actual attendance.
 If your child is normally scheduled to attend on Monday, for example, and s/he is sick that day, then yes, you will still be billed (most child care centers operate this way).
-We also bill for days the center is closed (Labor Day, Fall Teacher-In-Service, Thanksgiving Day & Friday following Thanksgiving, Christmas Day, New Year’s Day, Spring Teacher-In-Service, Spring Break/Good Friday, Memorial Day, Independence Day) if it falls on your child’s usual day of attendance.
+We also bill for days the center is closed (Fall Prep Day, Labor Day, Fall Teacher-In-Service, Thanksgiving Day & Friday following Thanksgiving, Christmas Eve, Christmas Day, New Year’s Day, Spring Teacher-In-Service, Spring Break/Good Friday, Memorial Day, Independence Day) if it falls on your child’s usual day of attendance.

 7. Do I have to schedule an appointment to visit the center?